 Psychological Interventions for Irritable Bowel Syndrome

 IBS can be difficult to treat as there is no single root cause or symptom.
 For some, diet changes will bring the greatest benefit, while others rely on medication to keep their symptoms in check.
 However, disease control can be mental as well as physical, and many people with IBS respond well to psychological approaches to treatment.
+Let's take a look at psychological interventions for IBS.

 Psychological interventions range from guided therapies to independent exercises, and most are minimally invasive with few negative side effects.
 If you have trouble controlling IBS symptoms with traditional methods, consider which psychological therapies would best suit your symptoms and lifestyle.